Jonny Addis

-Jonny Addis (born 27 September 1992) is a Northern Irish footballer who plays for Cliftonville in the NIFL Premiership.
+Jonny Addis (born 27 September 1992) is a Northern Irish footballer who plays for Ballymena United in the NIFL Premiership.

 Club career

 Carrick Rangers

 In Addis' first season with Carrick Rangers, they finished top of the NIFL Championship and therefore were promoted to the NIFL Premiership.
 Although now an established centre-half, Addis played both up front and centre-half during his time at Carrick Rangers.

 Glentoran

 Glentoran announced the signing of Addis in June 2013.
 Addis was part of the Glentoran squad which won the 2014-15 Irish Cup, with Addis coming on as a substitute late in the final against Portadown.
 In July 2016, Addis signed a new two-year deal with Glentoran.
 He left the club in 2018.

 Ballymena United

 Ballymena United announced the signing of Addis on a two-year in May 2018.
 During his time at Ballymena, the Sky Blues made it to the 2018-19 League Cup Final, and were defeated 1-0 by Linfield.
 One year later, Addis' Ballymena side were defeated 2-1 by Cliftonville in a dramatic County Antrim Shield final in January 2020.
 Addis left Ballymena in 2021.